jcalvinowens/netconsd/README.md

 netconsd was originally written by Calvin Owens as part of [fbkutils](https://github.com/facebookarchive/fbkutils) in 2016, with later contributions by several other people.
+The ncrx library was originally written by Tejun Heo.
 This repository is a direct continuation of that codebase.